 The best reason to keep your list shorter is to allow for the unexpected.
 When your list is shorter, you are building in extra time for something that might need to be taken care of right away — but you can still get everything done that you need to do!

 HEALTH / FITNESS

 It is so simple for life to get so busy we forget to take care of ourselves.
-One of the best ways we can do this is to just drink enough water.
-There are 8 water droplets on the form.
-As you drink your 8 oz of water, just circle or cross off your water.
-This will help you monitor your water intake and really help you find out if you need to work more on this or not.
+One of the best ways we can do this is to drink enough water.
+There are eight water droplets on the form.
+As you drink your 8 oz of water, just circle or cross it off.
+You will be able to monitor your water intake and find out if you need to work more on this or not.

 I don’t know about you, but I sometimes think about dinner plans and then forget to pull the chicken out of the freezer.
 Then, come dinner time, I have to change gears because of this.
 By writing down your meals for the day, you can make sure that you have all items on hand before you start cooking.
 It can also help keep you from running out to dinner (which can save you money).

 There may be times when you think of something you need to take care of, but it is not a task for today or tomorrow, but maybe a few days from now.
 You can either have additional to do lists ready and write it down on the right date.
 Or, you can jot the note down here.
 Make sure you carry it forward to the next day’s list, so you don’t end up forgetting!